aws-samples/amazon-ecr-helper-for-aws-healthomics/README.md

 }
 ```

 The `source_aws_accounts` list specifies other AWS account ids that the application is allowed to pull ECR Private images from.
-Each account id will resolve to a corresponding ECR Private registry in the region that the CDK application is deployed to.
+By default, each account id will resolve to a corresponding ECR Private registry in the region that the CDK application is deployed to.

 For the example above, if the CDK application was deployed to the `us-east-1` AWS region, this would be: